-120. Business Strategy & Leadership Skills (4) HANSEN
+120. Fundamentals of Business Strategy (4) HANSEN

 Prerequisite: upper division standing.

 Introduction to critical business principles and practices required by leaders for business success and societal benefit.
 Students will be exposed to key management theories, models and tools in strategy, finance, accounting, commercialization, marketing, and sales.